WHO H5 Reference Laboratories

 The GISRS has been playing a key role in laboratory surveillance, preparedness and response.

-Antigenic and genetic characteristics of influenza A(H5N1) and influenza A(H9N2) viruses and candidate vaccine viruses
+- Antigenic and genetic characteristics of zoonotic influenza viruses and candidate vaccine viruses

-Unified nomenclature system for highly pathogenic H5N1 avian influenza viruses
+- Unified nomenclature system for highly pathogenic A(H5N1) avian influenza viruses

 - Cumulative number of confirmed human cases of avian influenza A(H5N1) reported to WHO